Skip to content

 TradeoffImpactMitigation

-Spec fragmentationAs features grow, the number of micro-specs can become difficult to track manuallyUse dependency graphs (DAG model) and tooling like Intent's coordinator agent to automate wave scheduling and status tracking
+Spec fragmentationAs features grow, the number of micro-specs can become difficult to track manuallyUse dependency graphs (DAG model) and a platform that schedules parallel agent work; Cosmos runs the agents in the cloud with durable Sessions that keep each run auditable and isolated

 Over-specifying trivial logicWriting micro-specs for simple getters or pass-through functions creates busywork without improving coverage on logic that actually failsApply micro-specs selectively to high-risk modules (validation, auth, payments, compliance); skip trivial CRUD with no branching logic

-Human authoring overheadDecomposing a feature into atomic micro-specs adds upfront planning time proportional to feature complexityHave AI draft initial micro-specs from user stories, then refine manually; in security compliance contexts, that overhead aligned with reduced rework in research on constitutional AI and spec-guided development
+Human authoring overheadDecomposing a feature into atomic micro-specs adds upfront planning time proportional to feature complexityHave AI draft initial micro-specs from user stories, then refine manually; in regulated domains, encoding security constraints directly in the spec follows the security-by-construction approach from constitutional spec-driven development research

 Agent misinterpretation of atomicityAgents sometimes treat a micro-spec as broader than intended, generating code that overlaps with adjacent micro-specsEnforce the "one When clause" rule from the anti-patterns section; include explicit "Out of scope" constraints in each micro-spec template